 Flag Map Output Data Type Supported Formats Description R Flow Regime All formats excluding WaterRIDE Flow regime.
-The output value is 0 (zero) for normal (sub- critical flow with momentum); greater than 1 for upstream controlled friction flow (eg. supercritical flow); -1.5 for broad- crested weir flow; and -1 for flow through a flow constriction when the deck is submerged.
+The output value is 0 (zero) for normal (sub- critical flow with momentum); greater than 1 for upstream controlled friction flow (e.g. supercritical flow); -1.5 for broad- crested weir flow; and -1 for flow through a flow constriction when the deck is submerged.
 No maximum and minimum output is available at this stage.
 When using the default cell corner approach, the flow regime is a weighted average of the flow regimes at the four adjoining cell mid-sides, which can therefore be misleading.
 Using the Map Output Format == SMS HIGH RES option will output the exact flow regime occurring at the cell mid-sides.
 RC Route Category All formats excluding WaterRIDE The route category output over time for evacuation routes.
 The definition and number of categories is based on the values specified within the Cut_Off_Values attribute of the 2d_zshr GIS layer (see Section 9.5.1).
 The RC values are output as an integer representing the closure category specified by the user.
 The maximum RC category value is tracked every timestep and output (if tracking maximums is switched on, which is the default).
-RFC Cumulative Rainfall All formats excluding WaterRIDE The cumulative rainfall in mm or inches over time when direct rainfall has been applied to the model (refer to Sections 7.4.3.2 ).
+RFC Cumulative Rainfall All formats excluding WaterRIDE The cumulative rainfall in mm or inches over time when direct rainfall has been applied to the model (refer to Sections 7.4.3.2).
 See also the RFR (rainfall rate) map output type below.
 Both the RFC and RFR outputs (see next item) are inclusive of any boundary adjustments (e.g. in the boundary database) and rainfall losses applied in the materials file.
-Soil infiltration is applied once the rainfall has been applied to the cells, so this is not accounted for the in the rainfall outputs, see also CI (cumulative infiltration) and IR (infiltration rate) output types.
+Soil infiltration is applied once the rainfall has been applied to the cells, so this is not accounted for in the rainfall outputs, see also CI (cumulative infiltration) and IR (infiltration rate) output types.
 Maximum and minimum output is not available, as it is a cumulative output, the maximum will be the output at the final timestep!
-RFR Rainfall Rate All formats excluding WaterRIDE The rainfall rate in mm/hr or inches/hr over time when direct rainfall has been applied to the model (refer to Sections 7.4.3.2 ).
+RFML Material Based Rainfall Loss All formats excluding WaterRIDE The output contains the total rainfall losses applied due the initial and continuing rainfall losses specified in the "Read Materials File ==" (.tmf or .csv) file.
+The RFML option can be used to track the rainfall based material losses that have been applied spatially.
+The RFC and RFR map output data types can be used to output the cumulative rainfall and rainfall rate.
+RFR Rainfall Rate All formats excluding WaterRIDE The rainfall rate in mm/hr or inches/hr over time when direct rainfall has been applied to the model (refer to Sections 7.4.3.2).
 See also the RFC (cumulative rainfall) map output type above.
 Maximum and minimum output is not available.